It all started when...

 RISTORANTE GIGLIO, £££

 Piazza del Giglio 2, Lucca (00 39 0583 495 058).
-This is a classic restaurant by the theatre serving pasta.
+This is a classic restaurant by the theater serving pasta.
 It is closed Tuesday evenings and Wednesdays all day.

 What to see: